TOCA (series)

-TOCA is a racing video game series developed and published by Codemasters.
+TOCA (also known as Race Driver) is a racing video game series developed and published by Codemasters.
 The series originally focused specifically on touring car racing, but after World Touring Cars, the series expanded to cover a wide variety of motorsport.

-The TOCA series eventually gave origin to the Grid series of games.
+The TOCA series was eventually succeeded by the Grid series of games, with Race Driver: Grid released in 2008.

 Games

 TOCA Touring Car Championship (1997)

 The first game of the series was released for Windows and PlayStation platforms in late 1997 in Europe, and in summer 1998 in the United States (as TOCA Championship Racing).
-Featuring all the licensed cars (not including privateers) and tracks from the 1997 British Touring Car Championship, the game was critically acclaimed by the European games press, especially on console where it was widely considered the best in its genre until the release of Gran Turismo several months later.
+Featuring all the licensed cars (not including privateers) and tracks from the 1997 British Touring Car Championship, the game was acclaimed by the European games press, especially on console where it was widely considered the best in its genre until the release of Gran Turismo several months later.

 TOCA 2 Touring Cars (1998)

 The success of the first TOCA game saw a sequel arrive a year later in 1998.
 Whilst mainly an annual franchise update of cars and tracks, the game did add more detailed graphics, physics, multiplayer modes and other minor features.
 Fictional (but realistic) tracks were added, and support races such as Ford Fiestas, Formula Ford and others also arrived.
 The level of car damage possible during a race was also enhanced, which was a significant selling point compared with the likes of Gran Turismo.
 It was called Touring Car Challenge in the USA.